cloudandr0id/DNDCharacterCreation/project_documentation/cs386_deliverables/D4/d4_implementation 1.md

 Overall, certain teammates researched languages and taught others when needed.
 Basic guides were used as well to ensure correct syntax.

 # 5. Deployment
-We are using Hostwind to host the website and WinSCP to upload files to the website.
 Hostwinds is used to host the server, and WinSCP/FileZilla are used to transfer files.
 Our database uses SQL, while PHP is used to connect the database to the web pages.

 # 6. Licensing